antran89/blog/_posts/research/2015-02-05-nn-gradient.md

 ## Generalized Convolution Gradients

 The convolution is a conventional signal filtering technique.
-In here, you can also think of it as 2D or ND filter that extract edges, blobs, or high frequency changes.
+In CNN terminology, you can also think of it as 2D or ND filter that extract edges, blobs, or high frequency changes.
 In this example, we follow the *caffe* *Blob* convention and compute 2D convolution.

 Unlike traditional signal processing convolution, neural network *convolution* is a generalization of convolution $$\ast$$.
 For instance, there is the *stride* which controls the step size, and you can think of the standard convolution as a convolution with the stride 1.
 Also the output convolution size is not $n + k - 1$ where $n$ is the input signal size and $k$ is the kernel size.
 The neural network convolution kernel always fits within the input size.
 Thus the output size is $n - k + 1$.